TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

 - 5.6 As a moderator, I can make someone else in the group the moderator.

 ## 6. Search/Filter
-- 6.1 As a user, I can search article by metadata (tags).
+- 6.1 As a user, I can search article by tags.
-- 6.2 As a user, I can search article by content (keyword).
+- 6.2 As a user, I can search article by name and description.
-- 6.3 As a user, I can filter article by metadata (tags).
+- 6.3 As a user, I can filter article by tags.
-- 6.4 As a user, I can filter article by content (keyword).
+- 6.4 As a user, I can filter article by name and description.
-- 6.5 As a user, I can search a group by group name (keyword).
+- 6.5 As a user, I can search a group by group name.

 ## 7. Notification
 - 7.1 As a user, I can receive voting notification whenever it changes.